thoughtsunificator/instagram-dm-unsender/README.md

 Individuals seeking to transition to something like Fediverse and want to "remove" their messages from Meta's database.

+> Important: While unsending prevents the other party to read your messages it does not always necessarily mean Instagram has deleted your data so make sure to send a data removal request according to the laws of the country you live in.

 ## What's the difference between deleting and unsending?

 Deleting a thread will only delete messages on your end but the other party will still be able to read your messages.